Pandora-IsoMemo/PlotR/README.md

 ```

 and access the app in your browser at `http://localhost:3838/`.
 Stop the container with `CTRL + C` in the terminal.

+Add `-it` for interactive mode, or `--rm` to remove the container after stopping.